leancodepl/corelibrary/docs/cqrs/local_execution/index.md

 ## Theory

-Being able to call CQRS objects locally without going through HTTP pipeline is achieved by using a separate ASP.NET Core pipeline that is used with mocked [HttpContext].
+Being able to call CQRS objects locally without going through HTTP pipeline is achieved by using a separate ASP.NET Core pipeline that is used with custom [HttpContext].
 This enables us to re-use all the middlewares created for normal HTTP execution (which applies to all middlewares provided by the CoreLibrary) without changes.
 This option also enables using the same handlers as the normal executions.

 Nevertheless, the local execution only mimics the HTTP pipeline.
 Local execution does not involve proper request/response, thus it comes with limitations: